jox782/quote-sharing/README.md

 i made this project as an assignment for my college and its not completed still need some edits

-## how to run and use the project?
+## How to run and use the project?

 1- make a database named Advice_gen and apply all the tables and data in the sql file